alasca-association/tarook/docs/developer/guide/simulate-bm.rst

 Also remove the ``[gateways]`` section from ``config/hosts`` and replace ``gateways`` with ``masters`` in the ``[frontend:children]`` section.

-We can now disable Terraform:
+We can now disable OpenTofu:

 .. code:: nix